Car insurance claims: Who gets the claim-payment check?

 Third-party claim payments

 If someone else smashes into your car and his or her insurance company is paying for the repairs, you are a third-party claimant.
 This is typically less of a hassle than first-party claims because you have no obligation to that insurance company.
 The insurer can't dictate to whom it pays the money because it doesn't have a policy contract with you.
 In most third-party claims, insurers pay the claimant directly.
-For more, see What to do after a car accident that's not your fault.

 If your vehicle has been totaled in a third-party claim situation, the at-fault party's insurance company will likely pay only you.
 Of course, if you have a lease or a loan, it's your responsibility to make sure your creditors get the money you owe them.